VictorCercasin/SortSorter/README.md

 ## Config file

-1) "width" and "heigh": screen dimensions in pixels.
+1) "width" and "heigh": Screen dimensions in pixels.
-2) "listLength": size of the list to be sorted.
+2) "listLength": Size of the list to be sorted.
 Can't be larger than the screen width.
-3) "comparisonsPerSecond": controls the duration of the artificial delay in comparisons.
+3) "comparisonsPerSecond": Controls the duration of the artificial delay in comparisons.
+It's very that accurate when se too high.
 4) "listType": Determines the type of list to be sorted.
-Changes the expected cost of some algorithms
+Changes the expected cost of some algorithms.
-* "reversed" : list sorted in the reverse order
+* "reversed" : Generates a list sorted in the reverse order.
-* "shuffled": list shuffled
+* "shuffled": Generates a shuffled list.
-5) "algorithmsList": list of algorithms in the ./algorithms folder to be executed.
+5) "algorithmsList": List of algorithms in the ./algorithms folder to be executed.

  Created by [Victor Hugo Cercasin](https://github.com/VictorCercasin/SortSorter) Project's [GitHub](https://github.com/VictorCercasin/) page